-The Fatih Mosque stands at the center of an enclosed precinct that was built on vaults incorporating the cisterns of the Holy Apostles Church.
-The precinct was entered through four gates, the Painter's Gate (Boyaci Kapisi) and the Pastry Maker's Gate (Börekçi Kapisi) to the northwest and the Mausoleum Gate (Türbe Kapisi) and the Soup Gate (Çorba Kapisi) to the southeast.
+The Fatih Mosque stands at the center the southeast-oriented rectangular plot.
+It is surrounded by a nearly square enclosure bounded on the northwest and southeast sides by walls and on the southwest and northeast sides by the walls of the madrasas.
+This precinct is constructed on top of vaults incorporating the cisterns of the Holy Apostles Church.
+The precinct was entered through four gates, the Painter's Gate (BoyacıKapısı) and the Pastry Maker's Gate (BörekçıKapısı) on the northwest wall and the Mausoleum Gate (Türbe Kapısı) and the Soup Gate (Çorba Kapısı) to the southeast wall.
 Only the Soup Gate, located near the hospice, still stands.
-To the northeast and southwest, the precinct is entered using passages between madrasas.
+On the lateral northeast and southwest sides, the precinct is entered using passages between madrasas.

-Sixteen madrasas, arranged in two rows of four to the northeast and southwest of the mosque area, are called the Black Sea (Karadeniz Medreseleri) and Mediterranean (Akdeniz Medreseleri) Madrasas.
-Each medrese complex is composed of four senior madrasas that abut the mosque precinct and four junior madrasas (tetimme medreseleri) placed behind them.
-Three of the four junior madrasas on the Black Sea Complex have been rebuilt at different points in time, while the junior madrasas of the Mediterranean complex have been demolished to give way to highway expansion in 1928.
+Sixteen madrasas, arranged in two rows of four to the northeast and southwest of the mosque area, are called the Black Sea Madrasas (Karadeniz Medreseleri) and Mediterranean Madrasas (Akdeniz Medreseleri).
+Each madrasa complex is composed of four senior madrasas that abut the mosque precinct and four junior madrasas (tetimme medreseleri) placed behind them.
+Three of the four junior madrasas on the Black Sea Complex have been rebuilt at different points in time, while the junior madrasas of the Mediterranean complex have been demolished to give way to the expansion of arterial streets in 1928.
 The Mediterranean madrasas were modified further in 1958 when the walls of the senior madrasas were excavated to match the street level.

-The hospital (darüssifa) and the hospice (tabhane) had their own enclosed precincts to the southwest of the mosque and the madrasas.
-The hospital, that is no longer extant, was probably destroyed in the 1766 earthquake; its site has been taken up by housing.
+The hospital (darüşşifa) and the hospice (tabhane) had their own enclosed precincts to the southwest of the mosque and the madrasas.
+The hospital, no longer extant, was probably destroyed in the 1766/1179 AH earthquake; its site has been taken up by housing.
 It was built on a square plan, with rooms of various sizes around a courtyard with a domed arcade.

-The complex had a library (kütüphane) and a Koranic School (mekteb) that were single unit structures located along the precinct walls probably between the Painter's Gate and the Pastry Maker's Gate.
+The complex had a library (kütüphane) and a Qur'an School (mekteb) that were single unit structures located along the precinct walls probably between the Painter's Gate and the Pastry Maker's Gate.
 The library was lost sometime during the 19th century.
-The current library of the complex was built in 1742 (1155 A.H.) by Mahmud I and is located to the southwest of the mosque, adjoining the prayer hall.
-There is no trace of the Koranic School.
+The current library of the complex was built in 1742/1155 AH by Mahmud I and is located to the southwest of the mosque, adjoining the prayer hall.
+There is no trace of the Qur'an school.

 The complex also had a hamam, called the Karaman or Irgatlar Hamami, located inside the Malta Bazaar (Malta Çarsisi) to the northwest of the complex.
 It was taken down in 1928.

 Hafiz Hüseyin Ayvansarayi.
-The Garden of the Mosques: Hafiz Hafiz Hüseyin al-Ayvansarayi's guide to the Muslim monuments of Ottoman Istanbul 11-16. (translated and annotated by Howard Crane).
-Boston: Brill:Leiden.
-2000.
+The Garden of the Mosques: Hafiz Hafiz Hüseyin al-Ayvansarayi's guide to the Muslim monuments of Ottoman Istanbul.
+Translated and annotated by Howard Crane, 11-16.
+Leiden: Brill, 2000.

 Oz, Tahsin.
 Istanbul Camileri.
 Vol. 1, 56-59.
 Ankara: Türk Tarih Kurumu Basimevi, 1987.